BillWhite/CMakeProject/README.md

             `/bin/sh $PROJECT_ROOT/pbin/configure-$PROJECT_NAME --help`
       This should list the command line parameters.
 It's not currently possible to avoid setting the C and C++ compilers, though editing the configure script should work for you.
+For example, the command:
+      	    `/bin/sh $PROJECT_ROOT/pbin/configure-PROJECT_NAME \\
+	        -DCMAKE_BUILD_TYPE=Release \
+		-G 'Eclipse CDT4 - Makefile' \
+		$PROJECT_ROOT Release`
+      will configure the project in $PROJECT_ROOT with build area in the directory `./Release`.
    1. The newly created project will have one appication and one library.
 It will have a single test for the application and a single test for the library.
+      1. The application will be in $BUILD_DIR/bin.
+      2. The library will be in $BUILD_DIR/lib.
+This is currently a static library (.a) but I will soon make dynamic libraries configurable.
-All tests will fail by design.
-You can delete either the application or the library, or use them as patterns to make new applications or libraries.
+      1. All tests will be in testbin.
+They will all fail by design.
+      1. You can delete either the application or the library, or use them as patterns to make new applications or libraries, as you choose.